webprofusion/certify-docs/docs/renewals.md

 By default the app will remove certificates it has created (which have `[Certify]` in the 'friendly name') once they have been expired for over a month.
 This is to allow users who have manually allocated the certificate to other services to switch to the latest certificate before we delete the old one.

 If you are renewing certificates regularly this means you may notice your server stores several duplicate certificates with different expiration dates at any one time, but they will eventually be cleaned up automatically once the app is sure they have expired and are unlikely to be in continued use.

+You can change the certificate cleanup strategy based on your own preferences under Settings in the app.
+Note that cleaning up certificates too eagerly can limit your fallback options and we recommend the default settings.